Control 1.4: Semantic Index Governance and Scope Control

 Additional Resources

-- Microsoft Learn: Semantic Index for Copilot
+- Microsoft Learn: Semantic indexing for Microsoft 365 Copilot

 - Microsoft Learn: Microsoft Graph overview